Environmental Health and Safety

-The Environmental Health & Safety/Risk Manager works with all departments to ensure compliance with applicable workplace safety and environmental regulations.
+The Office of Environmental Health and Safety & Risk Management works with all departments to ensure compliance with applicable workplace safety and environmental regulations.
 Employees are encouraged to work closely with management to reduce and prevent safety, health, and environmental hazards.

 Incident/Accident Report Forms

 Workers Comp Panel of Providers

 Environmental factors arising in or from the workplace can have the potential to cause sickness, impaired health and well-being, or significant discomfort to employees.
 If you become aware of any health hazards or complaints due to suspected health hazards in any building, please contact the Office of Environmental Health and Safety & Risk Management at 610-409-3221 or ext.
 3221 and Facilities at 610-409-3221 or ext.
 3598 who will implement an industrial hygiene investigation to determine the source of the issue and develop corrective actions to control the issue.

 Start your new year and semester off right!
 Re-assess your home or work office setup to maintain proper body alignment, personal comfort, and physical well-being.
 Check out all the available resources here.

 - Designate a specific area that has limited distractions and natural lighting, if available.

 - Use a work surface that is 28-30 inches high.

 - Use a chair that supports your lower back.